mayravherman/mayrav.design/content/projects/sg-cuts/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/04ixUrUwrIE?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Think of cuts as specialized playlists of shots.
-Like playlists, they store information about relative order and length.
-They also store data about when the shot cuts in and out.
-And, unlike playlists — they can be versioned independently of the uncut media files they contain.

 In the left pane, there are a few different ways to browse and find a cut: